Balcony

-A balcony (from balcone, "scaffold" (Note: cf. Old High German balcho, beam, balketta; probably cognate with Persian term بالكانه bālkāneh or its older variant پالكانه pālkāneh.)) is a platform projecting from the wall of a building, supported by columns or console brackets, and enclosed with a balustrade, usually above the ground floor.
-They are commonly found on multi-level houses, apartments and cruise ships.
+A balcony (from balcone, "scaffold") is a platform that typically projects from the wall of a building, supported by columns or console brackets, and enclosed with a balustrade, usually above the ground floor.
+They are commonly found on multi-level houses, apartments and buildings.

 Types

+Cantilever balconies are a type of balcony where there is no visible support structure underneath, so it appears to float.
+Recessed balconies sit within the boundary of a building's facade, so are the least exposed type of balcony.
+Stacked balconies are attached to a buildings facade, whilst being supported by pillars beneath.
 The traditional Maltese balcony is a wooden, closed balcony projecting from a wall.

-In contrast, a Juliet balcony does not protrude out of the building.
+A Juliet balcony does not protrude out of the building.
 It is usually part of an upper floor, with a balustrade only at the front, resembling a small loggia.
 A modern Juliet balcony often involves a metal barrier placed in front of a high window that can be opened.
-In the UK, the technical name for one of these was officially changed in August 2020 to a Juliet guarding.

-Juliet balconies are named after William Shakespeare's Juliet who, in traditional staging of the play Romeo and Juliet, is courted by Romeo while she is on her balcony—although the play itself, as written, makes no mention of a balcony, but only of a window at which Juliet appears.
-Various types of balcony have been used in this famous scene; the "balcony of Juliet" at Villa Capuleti in Verona is not a Juliet balcony, as it protrudes from the wall of the villa (see photograph below).
+Juliet balconies are named after William Shakespeare's Juliet, from Romeo and Juliet.
+Various types of balcony have been used in this famous scene, including the "balcony of Juliet" at Villa Capuleti in Verona which is not a Juliet balcony.

+A French balcony is a false balcony, with doors that open to a railing with a view of the courtyard or the surrounding scenery below.

 Functions

-A unit with a regular balcony will have doors that open onto a small patio with railings, a small patio garden or skyrise greenery.
-A French balcony is a false balcony, with doors that open to a railing with a view of the courtyard or the surrounding scenery below.
+Balconies provide an area of outside space.
+They can help to provide a building with light and ventilation.
+In addition to functioning as an outdoor space for a dwelling unit, balconies can also play a secondary role in building sustainability and indoor environmental quality.
+Balconies have been shown to provide an overhang effect that helps prevent interior overheating by reducing solar gain, and may also have benefits in terms of reducing noise.
+Balconies are part of the sculptural shape of the building allowing for irregular facades without the cost of irregular internal structures.

 Sometimes balconies are adapted for ceremonial purposes, e.g. that of St. Peter's Basilica at Rome, when the newly elected pope gives his blessing urbi et orbi after the conclave.
-Inside churches, balconies are sometimes provided for the singers, and in banqueting halls and the like for the musicians.

-In theatres, the balcony was formerly a stage box, but the name is now usually confined to the part of the auditorium above the dress circle and below the gallery.

-Balconies are part of the sculptural shape of the building allowing for irregular facades without the cost of irregular internal structures.

-In addition to functioning as an outdoor space for a dwelling unit, balconies can also play a secondary role in building sustainability and indoor environmental quality (IEQ).
-Balconies have been shown to provide an overhang effect that helps prevent interior overheating by reducing solar gain, and may also have benefits in terms of blocking noise and improving natural ventilation within units.

-Materials

-Balconies can be made out of various materials; historically, stone was the most commonly used.
-With the rise of technology and the modern age, balconies are now able to be built out of other materials, including glass and stainless steel to provide a durable and modern look to a building.
+Balconies have been an important aspect of theatre architecture for centuries, inspired by ancient Roman and Greek civilisations, who included raised seating designs.
+Balconies gained prominence in the European renaissance, becoming synonymous with aristocratic and royal spectators.